 · Apply a variety of patterns of development in writing, such as persuasion, cause and effect and comparison and contrast.

-· Document external sources with parenthetical citations and a Works Cited list using the MLA format.
+· Document sources with in-text citations and a Works Cited list using the MLA style.

 · Edit own sentences for sentence boundary, punctuation, mechanics, and spelling errors.

-· Analyze elements of fiction such as plot, setting, characterization, irony, figurative language, and theme.
+· Analyze elements of fiction such as plot, setting, characterization, figurative language, and theme.

 · Analyze elements of non-fiction including author’s thesis, main points, supporting details, and organization strategy.